Dennis McGee

 A fiddle player, he recorded and performed with Creole accordionist and vocalist Amédé Ardoin, with accordionist Angelas LeJeune, and with fiddlers Sady Courville (McGee's brother-in-law) and Ernest Frugé.
 The recordings with Courville and Frugé are among the few surviving examples of Cajun music as it existed before the influence of the accordion became prominent.

 McGee's repertoire included not only the waltz and the two-step common to Cajun music but also such dances as the one-step, polka, mazurka, reel, cotillion, the varsovienne, and others.

 Early life

-Dennis McGee was the son of John McGee Sr. who was of Irish ancestry and Amelia, of French and Seminole Indian ancestry.
+Dennis McGee was the son of John McGee Sr. who was of French and Irish ancestry and Amelia, of French and Seminole Indian ancestry.
+Both sides of his family were Cajun.
 Amelia died when Dennis was two years old.
+His first language was French.
 He received his first violin at the age of 14, and started playing dances within 6 months.

+As a young man, McGee met fellow sharecropper Amédé Ardoin.
+The two started playing music together, soon playing at dancehalls up to five nights per week.
+They recorded together starting in 1929 in New Orleans, producing some of the earliest recordings of Cajun and Creole music, alongside Joe and Cléoma Falcon, Leo Soileau, Mayeus Lafleur, Douglas Bellard, and Kirby Riley.

 Legacy

 In the 1970s and 80s, McGee continued to perform with Sady Courville at festivals and special concerts and recorded for various American and French labels including Morningstar, Cinq Planetes, Swallow, and Music of the World.

 His records are contemporary with Joe and Cléoma Falcon's.
 Also, his legacy includes his knowledge of playing older styles of Cajun music before the 1900s, when the accordion was introduced.